What Drives B2B Organic Growth? Now we know.

 VOC matters… a lot

 One of our background questions asked how much the respondent’s company was already using voice-of-customer methods.
 While other factors (like company size) had little impact, this factor made a huge difference.
 In fact, we were surprised how many drivers this impacted.
 Then we noticed two-thirds of the significant VOC users were heavy users of New Product Blueprinting (which impacts more than just customer interviews.)
+Highly relevant for B2B organic growth – it turns out.

 In this chart, we compare the responses for companies using little or no VOC… to those significantly using New Product Blueprinting VOC.
 The growth driver, Customer Interviews (E), improved the most—from a satisfaction score of less than “5” (defined as “barely acceptable”) to “7” (“good”).
 In fact, all 10 of the blue “understanding needs” drivers improved by at least one satisfaction unit, as well as several other drivers.